bakpakin/Fennel/tutorial.md

  "f" (fn [x] (+ x 2))}
 ```

-You can use `.` to get values out of tables:
+You can use `.` to get data out of tables:

 ```fennel
 (let [tbl (function-which-returns-a-table)